masoud-maghsoudi/my-bash-scripts/quera-bash-chanllenges/employee-management/README.md

-# code challenge: country manager
+# code challenge: employee management

 This script solve the challenge of [employee management](https://quera.org/problemset/148125) by implementing requested commands.